wsydney76/craft-contentoverview/README.md

 ### Cards

-A vertical layout that put emphasis on an image and allows unlimited multi line content.
+A vertical layout that puts emphasis on an image and allows unlimited multi line content.

 ![Layout Cards](/images/layout_cards.jpg)